phaselabscrypto/mpl-account-compression/README.md

 From the sdk directory of the repository:

 ```
-pnpm install
 pnpm generate
 pnpm lint:fix
 ```
 ***Note: It is important to run the lint step after generating with Solita to maintain the existing ordering of struct members.***

-***Note: Do to a Solita generation issue, you also have to manually add `export * from './types';` to sdk/src/generated/index.ts, or if there are no other changes, simply checkout the previously-generated version of the file.***
+***Note: Due to a Solita generation issue, you also have to manually add `export * from './types';` to sdk/src/generated/index.ts, or if there are no other changes, simply checkout the previously-generated version of the file.***

 ### Build and Test with the Typescript SDK